 Chime is a financial technology company, not a bank.
 Banking services provided by The Bancorp Bank, N.A. or Stride Bank, N.A., Members FDIC.
 The Chime Visa® Debit Card is issued by The Bancorp Bank or Stride Bank pursuant to a license from Visa U.S.A.
 Inc. and may be used everywhere Visa debit cards are accepted.
 Please see back of your Card for its issuing bank.

 The Extra Card is a rewards debit card that connects to your checking account to pay for your purchases.
 While Extra functions like a debit card with daily balance payments, your payment history reports to the three credit bureaus.
-Your purchases can earn 1% back, and annual plans start at $149.
+Your purchases can earn 1% back, and annual plans start at $149 or $20 a month.
 Get all of the details in our Extra Debit Card Review.

 Kikoff Review FAQs